rbw/aiosnow/README.md

 asyncio.run(main())
 ```

-Check out the [examples directory](examples) for more.
+Check out the [examples directory](examples) for more material.

 ### Documentation

-The aiosnow reference and more is available in the [documentation](https://aiosnow.readthedocs.io/en/latest).
+The aiosnow technical documentation is available in the [documentation](https://aiosnow.readthedocs.io/en/latest).

 ### Funding